We take a look at some of the the best ways to reheat prime rib to maintain its succulent flavor without drying it out.

 Microwaving the Prime Rib

-- The ribs will need to be evenly sliced before being put into the microwave as this will ensure that each of the pieces are cooked thoroughly.
+- The meat will need to be evenly sliced before being put into the microwave as this will ensure that each of the pieces are cooked thoroughly.

 - Find yourself a microwave bowl and place each of the pieces inside ready for microwaving.